 New Video Features

-The big thing really this camera added that likely caused it to have such a massive increase in price are the video features.
+The big thing this camera added that likely caused it to have such a massive price increase is for the video features.

 The A7IV now shoots 10-bit 4:2:2 H.265 internally and 4:2:2 externally with bitrates up to 600Mbps.